RPeschke/pyHDL/readme.md

 All these complicated procedures are completely hidden from the user by the simple ```push_back``` function call.
 As long as the user does not access the members directly, the user will never reach UB.

-What makes this approach so difficult to achieve in HDL is that object are always split up into inputs and outputs.
-There is not one object that represents an idea there are at least two.
+What makes this approach so difficult to achieve in HDL is that objects are always split up into inputs and outputs.
+There is no one object that represents an idea there are at least two.
 In addition, VHDL does not allow the creation of member functions.
-This limitation can be overcome by using free function.
+This limitation can be overcome by using free-function.

 ### Information Hiding / (Compile time) Polymorphism